 The Couple Who Was United in Writer's Block

 *Jane, who married last November, recalls, *Dan and I always knew we'd write our own vows."
-Both novelists, they were determined their marital oaths be unique and creative to illustrate respect for the power of the written word.
+Both novelists, they were determined for their marital oaths to be unique and creative to illustrate the respect for the power of the written word.

 Like many creatives, they worked best on deadline.
 "I literally finished my vows morning of the wedding.
 While my makeup was being done I dictated into my iPhone!"
 Jane remembers.
 The groom composed his final draft during an early morning run.
-Happily the couple has photographic memories so remembering the precious, heartfelt words at the altar wasn't a problem.
-In the end it went perfectly and they are now penning 'Happily Ever After'.
+The couple has photographic memories, so remembering the precious, heartfelt words at the altar wasn't a problem.
+In the end, it went perfectly and they are now penning 'Happily Ever After'.

 The Couple Who Wrote Vows on Instant Messenger